yang81/TextDetect/README.md

 # TextDetect

 First, you can generate samples by youself , depending on what background you want.
 It means you can train a better model facing your target.
 Second, it's an algorithm like EAST and TextMountain.
+Of course, we have make some changes, make it can predict long text line and picture at arbitrary aspect ratio, means it's a full convolution network.

 ## caffe environment